patrickbucher/read-think-write/content/why-minimalism-works.md

 just discarded.
 It's rather like exercising: it feels a bit painful at first, but after a short time, you'd like to repeat the experience by discarding more useless stuff.
-You'll also hardly remember what you've thrown out a couple of days later, so that any guilt of discarding supposedly "good" items vanished quickly.
+You'll also hardly remember what you've thrown out a couple of days ago, so that any guilt of discarding supposedly "good" items vanished quickly.
+And trust me: your ego is big enough so that you'll not repurchase items you just discarded, which would be an admission of your poor judgement.